gereeter/hsdecomp/README.md

 - No support for stripped binaries.
 - No support for direct manipulation of unboxed types.
 This generally shouldn't be a problem for unopimized binaries, as all that manipulation should be hidden behind library calls.
+- No support for tail recursion (which gets compiled to a loop).
 - Limited ability to display useful patterns in `case` expressions.
 As a replacement for proper names, patterns of the form `<tag n>` are shown.
 - No support for FFI.